jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## Who is This Course For?

 This course is designed for intermediate to experienced Python programmers who are comfortable with core syntax and programming concepts but are new to data science.
-If you know your way around functions, classes, and built-in types, this module will help you bridge the gap to data-science-specific Python usage, highlighting language features and ecosystem tools (including libraries) you'll encounter in real-world pipelines.
+If you know your way around functions, classes, and built-in types, this course will help you bridge the gap to Python usage within data science, highlighting language features and ecosystem tools (including libraries) you'll encounter in real-world pipelines.

 ---